 Income tax at the national level and local inhabitant taxes are applicable to capital gains.
 Tax preferential treatments are available for certain capital gains, such as gain as a result of the rise in value of shares of corporations.
-With regard to individuals, capital gains derived from the sale of shares are taxed at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) for the period from 1 January 2013 to 31 December 2037.
-Certain capital gains derived from the sale of bonds are tax-exempt until 31 December 2015.
-On or after 1 January 2016, up to 31 December 2037, capital gains derived from the sale of bonds will be taxed at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate, and a 5 per cent local inhabitant tax).
+With regard to individuals, capital gains derived from the sale of shares or derived from the sale of bonds are taxed at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) until 31 December 2037.
 Capital gains derived from the sale of real property will be subject to tax at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) from the present, up to 31 December 2037 if the real property is held for more than five years.
 Reduced tax rates will be applicable to capital gains derived from the sale of land for residential purposes if certain requirements are met.
 Capital gains derived from the sale of real property held for five years or less will be taxed at 39.63 per cent (comprising a 30 per cent income tax rate, a 0.63 per cent special reconstruction tax rate and a 9 per cent local inhabitant tax rate).

 In order to prevent wealthy resident individuals from avoiding tax on capital gains by moving out of Japan with appreciated financial assets (eg, securities), and subsequently selling those assets overseas, the 2015 tax legislation has amended the Income Tax Act of Japan and introduced a new 'exit tax', which imposes income tax on unrealised capital gains on certain financial assets at the time of departure.
-Under the new rule, a resident individual will be subject to income tax on capital gains on financial assets at the time of their departure (as if the individual sold the securities or settled the derivative transactions at the fair market value) if they satisfy both of the following conditions:
+Under the new rule, a resident individual is subject to income tax on capital gains on financial assets at the time of their departure (as if the individual sold the securities or settled the derivative transactions at the fair market value) if he or she satisfies both of the following conditions: